UCDenver-ccp/Translator-nlp-eval-service/README.md

     `java -jar target/nlp-eval-service-0.1.0.jar`

+## Kubernetes installation via Helm
+The included Helm chart (see `chart/`) can be used to install the NLP evaluation service in a Kubernetes cluster using [Helm](https://helm.sh/).
+It is current configured to as a load balancer service that can take a static IP as an input argument.
+Create a static IP (for GCP it must be a regional IP), and install using the following:

+`helm install --set service.loadBalancerIP=<static-ip> nlp-eval-svc ./chart`

+The Web UI will be available at the static IP (no additional port necessary).

+Relatedly, the chart can be packaged by Maven with the command shown below.
+Once run, the packaged chart can be found in `target/helm/repo`.

+`mvn clean package helm:init helm:lint helm:dependency-build helm:package`

 ## Using the service via the Web UI
-In a web browser, visit `http://<host-name>:8080` where *<host-name>* is the IP address or name of the host where you have installed the NLP Evaluation Service.
-If the service is installed on your local machine, then *<host-name>* will be *localhost*, i.e. [http://localhost:8080](http://localhost:8080).
+In a web browser, visit `http://<host-name>:8080` where *<host-name>* is the IP address or name of the host where you have installed the NLP Evaluation Service. **NOTE, if you have installed the service on a Kubernetes cluster using the provided Helm chart, the service will be available at the static IP that you provided (no additional port necessary).** If the service is installed on your local machine, then *<host-name>* will be *localhost*, i.e. [http://localhost:8080](http://localhost:8080).

 1. Upload the test annotation files in the BioNLP format that are to be evaluated by selecting them using the *Choose Files* button.